History of the Scots Guards (1805–1913): Pre-Napoleonic wars history

-The Napoleonic Wars
+Napoleonic Wars

 In 1804, the United Kingdom's nemesis, Napoleon Bonaparte, became Emperor of the French.
 The following year the Third Coalition was formed against France and the 1st Battalion took part in the expedition to Hannover in 1805 at a time when Napoleon's armies burnt across the continent.
 In 1806 the Fourth Coalition against France was created and the following year the 1st Battalion took part in the second Battle of Copenhagen in Denmark, an expedition intended to prevent the Danish Fleet falling into the hands of the French.
 A combined British and Hannoverian Army under General Lord Cathcart besieged the Danish city while the Royal Navy bombarded the city.
 The operation was a success and the Danes surrendered their fleet of eighteen warships to the British.

 In 1809 the Fifth Coalition was formed against France, though this was much smaller than previous coalitions, consisting of just Austria and the United Kingdom.
 That same year the 1st Battalion made its way to the Iberian Peninsula where it was to take part in the Peninsular War in Portugal and Spain.
-On 12 May, the 1st Battalion took part in the crossing of the River Douro, an operation that ended so successfully that the French Army were in full retreat to Amarante after the actions in Oporto and its surrounding areas.
+On 12 May, the 1st Battalion took part in the crossing of the Douro River, an operation that ended so successfully that the French Army were in full retreat to Amarante after the actions in Porto and its surrounding areas.